tj90241/n64chain/README.md

 ## Building

 To build the toolchain, first put your boot code named `header.bin` on the `libn64` folder.
-Run `build-linux64-toolchain.sh` in the `tools` folder on a bash-compatible shell to start building the cross-compiler.
+Run `build-posix64-toolchain.sh` in the `tools` folder on a bash-compatible shell to start building the cross-compiler.
-Prerequisites are GMP, MPFR and MPC with development headers, build-essential, yacc, and bison, which can be installed via `apt install build-essential libmpfr-dev libmpc-dev libgmp-dev yacc bison` on Ubuntu.
+Prerequisites are GMP, MPFR and MPC with development headers, build-essential, and bison, which can be installed via `apt install build-essential libmpfr-dev libmpc-dev libgmp-dev bison` on Ubuntu.
+On Mac, the Xcode command-line tools are also required.
+The other prerequisites can be installed via the homebrew package manager like so `brew install mpfr isl libmpc gmp bison && brew link bison --force`.

 There is also a Windows compatible version `build-win64-toolchain.sh` that still requires a UNIX-like environment to run.

 After the custom GCC build is completed, you should be able to build the helloworld example by running `make` inside helloworld folder or with `make -C helloworld` on project root.
 This will also build the libn64 dependency on the project root.